progress/openedge-demos/pasoe_sample_app_using_scripts/README.md

 * The scripts automate the steps listed in the following article:
     * https://community.progress.com/s/question/0D54Q00007pHA0KSAW/use-the-container-image-for-pas-for-openedge-122x-or-125-with-a-sample-application
 * The scripts are implemented in a way that they can be run more than once without issues.
 They are intended to set the desired state of having the PASOE sample application running.
+* The scripts would use Docker if it is already installed on the machine.
+Otherwise, it would attempt to install Podman from the main repository for Ubuntu.
+* The deploy scripts for PASOE (included in zip file from ESD) use Docker.
+The Podman compatibility makes it possible to work with minor changes.
+Namely, changing short container image names to point to docker.io.